littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 -Colonial Fiefs, Unending Bloom, and Optimized Expansion: Nerfed to provide -5% starbase influence cost (was -10%, this is equivalent to a tradition right out the starting gate on top of the colonization speed boost!).
 -Reclamation Pools: Changed bonus to +10% food from jobs (food usage reduction was equivalent to a tradition opener all on its own, not as logical a bonus (the flavor implies producing more food, not using less...)).
 -Frenzy: Doubled both bonuses to +10% (to bring in line with e.g. Distinguished Admiralty).
+-Cult of Personality: Removed war exhaustion reduction (this is a common modifier used in other government components).
+-Cult of Personality: Buffed to provide +20% influence gain (was +10%).
+-Workers' Councils: Rebalance of political power such that, assuming Decent Conditions living standards, Worker political power increased by 50% and Specialist political power increased by 12.5%.
+(This will start the two strata with 22.5 and 15.75 political power, respectively.)
 -Fixed missing German localizations.

 v1.4.5.3 (12-19-18)